 Dyer real estate is some of the most expensive in Indiana, although Dyer house values don't compare to the most expensive real estate in the U.S.

-Dyer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dyer is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dyer who work in office and administrative support (14.36%), management occupations (10.88%), and sales jobs (10.53%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dyer is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Dyer is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Dyer who work in office and administrative support (14.00%), management occupations (10.96%), and sales jobs (10.71%).

 Also of interest is that Dyer has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Dyer citizens is substantially higher than the typical US community, as 30.28% of adults in Dyer have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Dyer citizens is substantially higher than the typical US community, as 29.27% of adults in Dyer have at least a bachelor's degree.

+Dyer is a somewhat ethnically-diverse town.
 The people who call Dyer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dyer residents report their race to be White, followed by Black or African-American.
 Dyer also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.20% of the town’s residents.
+People of Hispanic or Latino origin account for 10.05% of the town’s residents.
 Important ancestries of people in Dyer include Polish, Irish, Italian, and English.

 The most common language spoken in Dyer is English.
 Other important languages spoken here include Spanish and Serbo-Croatian.